How to Anonymously Report a Nursing Home

 Even if you choose to report anonymously, these laws are in place to defend your rights if your identity becomes known or if retaliation is attempted by the facility.

-Should You Ever Consider Filing Non-Anonymously?
+Should You Ever Consider Reporting Elder Abuse Non-Anonymously?

 While reporting anonymously helps protect your privacy, there are times when sharing your identity may strengthen the investigation.
 If you’re a direct witness or have detailed evidence, such as photos, written information, or firsthand accounts, investigators may be better able to act quickly and thoroughly if they can follow up with you.